FAQ

 Are RTD-derived oracle or TangVM flows live?

 No. Base RTD is Hashdag's real-time PoW framing for Kaspa.
-Oracles, TangVM, miner attestations, and public group-commitment markets are app-level research ideas built over Kaspa primitives, not protocol-prescribed products.
+Oracles, TangVM, miner attestations, and public group-commitment markets are app-level research ideas built over Kaspa primitives.
+Product claims need separate implementation evidence.

 Does DAGKnight use observed latency?